How to Integrate Ideascale And Slack

 Click on "Connect to IdeaScale community" which will take you to another page to "Authorize".

 Click on the "Authorize" button to complete the setup, and we get the following message on Slack "Setup successful!

 We can log in to the community by simply clicking on the "Login to IdeaScale account" button.
 After we run this command, we get the following message "Finish connecting your IdeaScale account" with a button underneath "Connect to IdeaScale Community", we click that button, and then we click "Authorize" once again.

-To register and manage Slack App click here
+To register and manage App for Slack click here

-To learn how to use IdeaScale Slack App click here
+To learn how to use IdeaScale App for Slack click here

 1. What does an end-user need to do if the community setup is already done on his workspace?

 End users just have to log in, using the command "/ideascale login [community Alias]", however end-user can’t use administrator-specific commands.